 I like good value, regardless of what price I actually pay.
 I absolutely love splurging on a 5* hotel room every now and then, and I expect impeccable service, marble floors and 50″ TV screen when I do.
 Just as I expect trendy decor and welcoming staff in a luxury hostel.
 I like knowing my money is smartly spent, and these hostels provide exactly that: modern decor, good location, top-notch facilities and competitive prices.

-Rates start at €60 for a private en-suite room.
+Rates start at €60 for a double en-suite room

-After staying in their Paris, Dublin, Copenhagen and Hamburg properties, I think I’ve fairly assessed that Generator Hostels is the best chain in Europe.
+After staying in their Paris, Dublin, Berlin, Copenhagen and Hamburg properties, I think I’ve fairly assessed that Generator Hostels is the best chain of hostels in Europe.
 All of their hostels are stylish, generous in size, have splendid common areas and more often than not, unbeatable locations.